arqex/freezer/README.md

 console.log( freezer.get() );
 ```

-Both, *Array* and *Hashes* nodes have a `set` method to update or add elements to the node and a `reset` method to replace the node by other data.
+Both *Array* and *Hash* nodes have a `set` method to update or add elements to the node and a `reset` method to replace the node with other data.

 #### set( keyOrHash, value )
 Arrays and hashes can update their children using the `set` method.
-It accepts a hash with the keys and values to update or two arguments, the key and the value.
+It accepts a hash with the keys and values to update or two arguments: the key and the value.
 ```js
 var freezer = new Freezer({obj: {a:'hola', b:'adios'}, arr: [1,2]});